Additive estimates of the permanent using Gaussian fields: The Algorithm and Analysis

-The claim then follows from the definitions of the operator and Frobenius norms. \end{proof} Using Lemma 3.1 and Lemma 3.2, we can compute a Gaussian embedding $C$ of $A$ by choosing $\alpha \geq \|A \|_{F} \geq \|A\|$.
-We now present the main theorem needed for estimating the permanent. \begin{theorem} Let $A$ be an arbitrary $M \times M$ real matrix and let $B$ be the matrix given in block form as
+It follows that $\|Bw\|_{2} \leq \|A\|\|w\|_{2}$ and the claim then follows from the definition of the operator norm and $\rho(B) = \|B\|$. \end{proof} We now present the main theorem needed for estimating the permanent. \begin{theorem} Let $A$ be an arbitrary $M \times M$ real matrix and let $B$ be the matrix given in block form as

 and let $C = B + \alpha{I}$ be positive semidefinite.
 Now let $(X_{1}, \ldots, X_{2M})$ be the Gaussian field associated to $C$.
 We have that